turingschool-examples/fe-m1-practice/day_2/README.md

 ## For later: Something for Show-and-Tell

-  You've notice that we've been building on the same "pen" throughout the mod 0 capstone so far.
+  You've notice that we've been building on the same "pen" throughout this repo so far.
 On day 7, you will spend the day building a completely new site using Atom (not CodePen).
 You'll take what you've learned throughout days 1-6 and apply it to a completely new webpage.
 During the first couple days of class, you'll share what you've made on day 7 with your cohort.
 Just something to keep in mind over these next few days!

 ## Save your day 2 file in git and push to GitHub